Neolithic: Northeastern Africa

 The earliest evidence of Neolithic culture in northeast Africa was found in the archaeological sites of Bir Kiseiba and Nabta Playa in what is now southwest Egypt.
 Domestication of sheep and goats reached Egypt from the Near East possibly as early as 6000 BC.
 Graeme Barker states "The first indisputable evidence for domestic plants and animals in the Nile valley is not until the early fifth millennium BC in northern Egypt and a thousand years later further south, in both cases as part of strategies that still relied heavily on fishing, hunting, and the gathering of wild plants" and suggests that these subsistence changes were not due to farmers migrating from the Near East but was an indigenous development, with cereals either indigenous or obtained through exchange.
 Other scholars argue that the primary stimulus for agriculture and domesticated animals (as well as mud-brick architecture and other Neolithic cultural features) in Egypt was from the Middle East.

 Northwestern Africa

-The neolithization of Northwestern Africa corresponded to the arrival of European migration circa 5500 BCE, and a wace of Levantine migration circa 5000 BCE, with some local admixture.
+The neolithization of Northwestern Africa corresponded to the arrival of European migration circa 5500 BC, and a wave of Levantine migration circa 5000 BC, with some local admixture.

 The neolithization of Northwestern Africa was initiated by Iberian, Levantine (and perhaps Sicilian) migrants around 5500–5300 BC.
 During the Early Neolithic period, farming was introduced by Europeans and was subsequently adopted by the locals.
 During the Middle Neolithic period, an influx of ancestry from the Levant appeared in Northwestern Africa, coinciding with the arrival of pastoralism in the region.
 The earliest evidence for pottery, domestic cereals and animal husbandry is found in Morocco, specifically at Kaf el-Ghar.